 JOINT OWNERSHIP – SIMPLE BUT POTENTIALLY DANGEROUS

-Helping your clients plan for the ultimate disposition of their assets can be complicated, potentially opening some sensitive family subjects.
-However, providing this important estate planning guidance is bound to strengthen your business relationship, ensuring that your client’s assets ultimately go where intended.
+The ultimate disposition of your assets can be complicated, potentially opening some sensitive family subjects.
+However, following through with a solid estate plan ensures that your assets ultimately go where intended.
 The estate planning process should start with a review of jointly held assets.
 Joint ownership is the most popular form of registering assets because it is so straightforward and simple.
-“If anything happens to me, you will inherit immediately, becoming the sole owner at my death – no delays; no taxes, or estate complications”.
+“If anything happens to me, you will inherit immediately, becoming sole owner at my death – no delays; no taxes, or estate complications”.

 But, what are the hazards of joint ownership?
 In short, joint ownership can potentially botch ultimate asset disposition to intended heirs in the event of any number of common family occurrences, such as divorce, second marriage, children from multiple marriages, adoption and blended families of all types.
 To assure that assets flow to your intended beneficiaries, it is important to understand the different types of ownership and how to employ the appropriate disposition strategies.